SergWh/Splay_Tree/README.md

 # Splay_Tree
-Project for university Data structures and algorithms course
+Project for university data structures and algorithms course